14 Home Page. The Weld Industry 15

 [c] improved intergranular corrosion resistance.

-Note: Be aware of too much or too little ferrite.
+Note: Be aware of achieving too much or too little ferrite.
 Rapid quenching of the duplex weld as found in arc strikes or small welds on large parts should be avoided as this can result in very high ferrite content > 60%.
 The extra high ferrite welds can result in low toughness or low corrosion resistance.

 Ferrite in duplex results in lower coefficient of thermal expansion in contrast to austenitic stainless resulting in less weld distortion potential.